philiplambok/cola/README.md

 - The wrong way v1 (SQL locking)
 - The wrong way v2 (like option two, but without SQL locking)

-You can try the feature at this link.
+This project also implements the [double-entry accounting system](https://www.moderntreasury.com/journal/what-is-double-entry-accounting) to help us reconcile the money movement more reliable.
+You can try the feature at [this link](https://colacolacola.herokuapp.com/).

 Things you may want to cover: